Rodolfo Fierro: Early life

 Although his date of birth is unknown, in his death certificate, it is read that he died at the age of 30 in 1915, which would make his birth year 1885.
 What is certain is that Rodolfo Fierro was born in the village of Charay, municipality of El Fuerte in the state of Sinaloa, being the son of Víctor Félix and Rosa López Castro, a Tehueca woman, who worked as a maid in the house of Gumersindo and Venancia Fierro.

 The little newborn was abandoned by his biological parents and left in the adoption of the Fierro family.
 His infancy passed without material deficiencies being one of the seven brothers most pampered by his adoptive family.
 At school, he excelled in mathematics.
 Due to his good behavior, years later his father gave him his first horse named Pintó.

 As a child Fierro played Benito Juárez and shooting Emperor Maximilian in the Cerro de las Campanas.
 In addition, he was constantly being told the phrase, "When I am a general."
 In 1900, his father Don Gumersindo died, and by 1902, he travelled to Cananea, Sonora in search of work.
 He was fond of cockfighting, playing cards, horse racing, and dancing.

 From a very young age, he developed a fondness for whiskey, which he drank in large quantities.
 Around 1908, he travelled to Hermosillo, Sonora, where he enlisted in the corps of rurales under the command of Luis Medina Barrón.
 He had come to this corp thanks to the recommendation of Don José María Paredes and where he always stood out for his bravery and intelligence in the assigned conditions.

 Due to a visit by Vice President Ramón Corral, a dance was organized at the Government Palace.
-There Fierro met María de la Luz Decens Peralta, daughter of Don Pedro Decens, a wealthy man from Sonora.
+There Fierro met María de la Luz Dessens Peralta, daughter of Don Pedro Dessens, a wealthy man from Sonora.
 Don José María Paredes pleaded with Luis Medina Barrón for Fierro to be promoted to lieutenant and thus with a higher military rank he could woo the wealthy Luz.
 A year later, on October 22, 1906, Fierro and Luz married and Fierro left the rural corps.
 On August 28, 1907, his daughter María de la Luz Agustín Fierro Decens was born.

 His wife Luz died due to health complications on December 18 of that same year.
 It is said that Fierro cried bitterly.
 The following year his daughter also fell ill, dying on October 19, 1908.
 This caused Fierro's madness, always crying bitterly and unusually drinking alcohol.

 Later he began to work in the South Pacific railroad as a brakeman and later as a machinist.
 A curious fact was that on June 4, 1912, when Villa was taken prisoner to Mexico City, it was Fierro himself who would drive said train.
 They still did not know each other.